Executive/Sr Executive - Facility Management

 Payments were approved by the relevant department heads before being processed.

-Q5.
-What is the Particles rage in aseptic area?
+Q. What is the particle range in an aseptic area?

 Particles rage in aseptic area refers to the maximum allowable number of particles per cubic meter of air.